 P. H. Gulliver (1979) describes two distinct though interconnected processes going on simultaneously: a repetitive, cyclical one and a developmental one.
 The cyclical process is composed of the repetitive exchange of information between parties, its assessment, and the resulting adjustments of expectations and preferences.
 The developmental process involves the progression from the initiation of the negotiations to their conclusion.
 It comprises a series of overlapping sequences or phases, each with a particular emphasis and kind of interaction that opens the way for the succeeding phase in a complex progression.
 These phases are not in practice, or in conception, altogether congruent with linear, chronological time.
 Nor is it unusual for two, or even three, phases to overlap in time.
 In fact, at any given time negotiators may return to an earlier phase, in effect or by deliberate intent.
-Although Gulliver's model was developed specifically for bilateral negotiation, his phases can easily be used for analyzing multilateral negotiation.
+Although Gulliver's model was developed specifically for bilateral negotiation.